LcosmosS/S.T.A.R.-Model-for-Mathematical-and-Theoretical-Physics/README.md

 ## **Core Idea**

 The S.T.A.R.
-Program asserts that the universe behaves as a **Symbolic Field**, where:
+Program asserts that the universe can be projected as a **Symbolic Field**, where:

 - arithmetic invariants
 - entropy curvature